 Another teenager from Florida hanged herself last year during the Thanksgiving weekend.
 The 16-year-old was asked by an anonymous user on the social media site about what she thought about suicide.
 She responded calmly and even posted some videos where she got some compliments.
 However, along with those praises came cruel messages telling her how ugly she was and even pried into her personal life.

 Ask.fm Suicide Stories #6

 A 15-year-old girl from Ireland also committed suicide because of some rude ask.fm users.
 She was found in the woods near where she lived in September of 2012.
 Before she did so, she even told some of her friends about suicide since she was being bullied.
 She was told over and over that she was fat and that she had no respect for herself.

 Ask.fm Suicide Stories #7

-A girl of 13 also from Ireland killed herself and left a note about it where she mentioned ask.fm.
-What is even sadder is that her older sister who was 15 years old also committed suicide because she could not cope living without her young sister.
+A girl of 13 also from Ireland killed herself and left a note about it where she mentioned being bullied and harassed on ask.fm.
+What is even sadder is that her older sister who was 15 years old also committed suicide because she could not cope with living without her young sister.
 She also left a note for her mother where she said that negative things happen for good reasons and she hoped that they will see each other soon.